arcus/education_modules/git_history_of_project/git_history_of_project.md

 Now `venus.txt` is being tracked by Git, but has not yet been committed to the repository.
 If we were to enter `git diff HEAD` now, we would see both the changes we have made to `venus.txt`, and to `mars.txt`.

+If you enter `git diff HEAD` now you will see two `diff` sections, one for `mars.txt` and a second for `venus.txt`.
 To look at just the changes to the file about Venus, we can enter `git diff HEAD venus.txt`:

 ```
 $ git diff HEAD venus.txt
 diff --git a/venus.txt b/venus.txt
+new file mode 100644
-index e69de29..73eca03 100644
+index 0000000..73eca03
---- a/venus.txt
+--- /dev/null
 +++ b/venus.txt
 @@ -0,0 +1 @@
 +Venus is too hot to be a suitable base
 ```

 Now we see only the changes to `venus.txt`.
+The line "new file mode" and the `/dev/null` line tell us that the file `venus.txt` didn't exist in the last commit.

 You might also want to look at earlier changes from previous commits.
 By replacing `HEAD` with either `HEAD~1` or the unique six digit identifier for the previous commit, we can compare the current version in our working directory to that earlier version:

 ```
 $ git diff HEAD~1 mars.txt
 diff --git a/mars.txt b/mars.txt
-index 315bf3a..93a3e13 100644
+index 315bf3a..7b7a6e9 100644
 --- a/mars.txt
 +++ b/mars.txt
 @@ -1,2 +1,4 @@